jasonmar/dataproc-client/README.md

 - the scripts needed to swap the `/etc/hue/conf/hue.ini` hive_server_host setting to the target dataproc cluster instead of the local and also uncommented the hive_server_port configuration that are needed to have hue running query successfully.

 Then, the Zeppelin configurations needed to allow Zeppelin to connect with the target dataproc hive server are set in step #6 above through web server UI.

+Note: During the process running [hue.sh](hue.sh), Hue installation process will try to restart and hadoop-hdfs-namenode, as we have swapped the `MASTER_HOSTNAMES` with the remote Dataproc server, this will pop up error 'Unable to restart hadoop-hdfs-namenode'.
+It will not stop the following process and this error can be ignored.

 ## Trouble-shooting suggestions